jlokimlin/spherepack/README.md

 The arduous initialization procedures for analysis and synthesis are now confined to the polymorphic class variable **Sphere**.
 The OOP approach hides the various workspace arrays from the user.

-This project is still a work in progress and mainly works with gaussian grids; regular (equally-spaced) grids are only partially supported.

 -----------------------------------------------------------------------------

 ## What is spherepack?